marcusoftnet/marcusoftnet.github.io/_pages/talks.md

 This workshop will teach you the foundations of kanban in a very practical and entertaining way.
 Kanban can help you improve your process to more effectively deliver value - no matter what process you are working with now, or how good you are in doing it.

-Kanban is just a few basic principles and practices - but the implications of them are hugely powerful, and can change not only your team but in the long run help and improve the entire organisation around you.
+Kanban is just a few basic principles and practices - but the implications of them are hugely powerful, and can change not only your team but in the long run help and improve the entire organization around you.
 You will learn how to discover, little by little, how to improve your ways of working to something better than you could imagine, through the evolutionary approach to process improvements.

 Kanban is "just" our guide - not a framework that tells you details on how and what.
 For this reason, much of the content of the workshop will be driven by your needs, questions and context.
 This is better than me giving you a rigid framework that most likely will not suit your particular need.